JustinHoyt/sdl_ios_guides/docs/Other SDL Features/App Services/index.md

 App services are a powerful feature enabling both a new kind of vehicle <-> app communication, and app <-> app communication via SDL.

+Vehicle head units may use these services in various ways.
+One app service for each type will be the "active" service to the module.
+For media, for example, this will be the media app that the user is currently using or listening to.
+For navigation, it would be a navigation app that the user is using to navigate.
+For weather, it may be the last used weather app, or a user-selected default.
+The system may then use that service's data to perform various actions (such as navigating to an address with the active service or to display the temperature as provided from the active weather service).

-Currently, there is no high-level support for publishing an app service, so you will have to use raw RPCs for all app service related APIs.
+Currently, there is no high-level API support for publishing an app service, so you will have to use raw RPCs for all app service related APIs.

 ## App Service Types